The Vegan Scavengers Who Want To Change The World

 Freegans embrace community, generosity, social concern, freedom, cooperation, and sharing in opposition to a society based on materialism, moral apathy, competition, conformity, and greed.

-After years of trying to boycott products from unethical corporations responsible for human rights violations, environmental destruction, and animal abuse, many of us found that no matter what we bought we ended up supporting something deplorable.
+After years of trying to boycott products from unethical corporations responsible for human rights violations, environmental destruction, and animal abuse, many of us found that no matter what we bought, we ended up supporting something deplorable.

-We came to realize that the problem isn’t just a few bad corporations but the entire system itself.(Freegan.info.).
+We realized that the problem isn’t just a few evil corporations but the entire system itself.
+(Freegan.info.).

 Are They Vegan Scavengers?